gallenc/opennms-tutorials-1/session1/README.md

 API's and configurations devloped for a given Meridian release are guaranteed not to require updating over the 3 year life of the platform.
 This makes Meridian a more suitable choice for a production environment.

-This tutorial and it's examples have currently been designed to work with [Horizon 32](https://docs.opennms.com/horizon/32/index.html) but the principles covered will also apply to [Meridian 2023](https://docs.opennms.com/meridian/2023/index.html).
+This tutorial and it's examples have currently been designed to work with [Horizon 33](https://docs.opennms.com/horizon/33/index.html) but the principles covered will also apply to [Meridian 2024](https://docs.opennms.com/meridian/2024/index.html).

-As you work through these tutorials you should also familiarise yourself with the relevent documentation of each feature covered as the documentation will provide more details of options which aren't included in the examples and also any minor differences between Meridian and Horizon.
+As you work through these tutorials you should also familiarise yourself with the relevant documentation of each feature covered as the documentation will provide more details of options which aren't included in the examples and also any minor differences between Meridian and Horizon.

 ### Other Sources of Information